dfsw/Just-Natural-Expansion/README.md

 ### Version 0.5.3
 * Updated the logic of how aerated soil works to make it more inline with the intention of the upgrade.
+* Fixed a whole bunch of issues that could be caused by rapid save scumming before the mod had fully had a chance to load.
+* Fixed a bug that would prevent plant all from working after loading a new save.
+* Spell Slinger achievement now properly awards again.

 ### Version 0.5.2